 How long does it take to build a website?
-This can be one of the most common questions that might be going through your head if you are thinking of upgrading your business by building a site.
+This can be one of the most common questions that might be going through your head if you think of upgrading your business by building a site.
 This also is a fundamental factor for your project to be successful.

 There are three chief factors in a project’s timeline:

 - How soon should you start?
 Many service providers cost a fortune.
-Working with big and expensive companies may sound fancy, but they cannot give much focus to your website as they have other clients to deal with.
-They will take a lot of time to build your website after you pre-order their services three months ahead.
+Working with big and expensive companies may sound fancy, but they cannot focus on your website as they have other clients to deal with.
+They will take a lot of time to build your website after pre-ordering their services three months ahead.
 It is smart to research small service providers who provide quality services at a reasonable price in a smaller time frame.
-Researching such companies might take 3 days to a month depending on the type of service you are looking for.
+Researching such companies might take 3 days to a month, depending on the type of service you are looking for.

 - How long does it take before a website is set for review?
 The majority of the developers and designers have a precise process for website building and can describe approximately how long it will actually take to get the website in your hands.

 - How long before the launch?
-This is the significant variable and depends chiefly on the client.
+This is a significant variable and depends chiefly on the client.
 It comprises of reviewing the website, making change demands, and confirming content.